-CISO Lens is the peak body for cyber security executives from the largest organisations in Australian and New Zealand.
+CISO Lens is the peak body for cyber security executives from the largest organisations in Australia and New Zealand.
 Our mission is to support the cyber resilience of the economies and the people of Australia and New Zealand.
 CISO Lens works toward this mission through: peer networking, structured collaboration, information sharing and benchmarking.

 A key driver for the creation of CISO Lens was the recognition that cyber risk is a business issue that can be most effectively addressed through collaboration across organisations and industries.
 CISO Lens is designed for large ASX/NZX, critical infrastructure, large federal government departments, and organisations of strategic importance.

 The Australian chapter of CISO Lens was founded in January 2015, and the New Zealand chapter launched in February 2019.

 CISO Lens does not publicly disclose members, but some current members have published their participation.